DarynaAQA/vpn-ios-autotests/README.md

 ```sh
   pip install -r requirements.txt
   ```
 - open conftest.py and indicate current value for variable APP_PATH.
-To determine the actual path, you need to open the desired Xcode project, go to Show the project navigator, find Planet VPN in the Products folder and click on it.
+To determine the actual path, you need to open the desired Xcode project, go to Show the project navigator, find the app in the Products folder and click on it.
 On the right side you will see full path the app - https://prnt.sc/kw6_sELIOhM4

 - open your terminal and execute next command for run Appium server
 ```sh